-- 1. calls for Treaty law to be made clearer and more readily understandable; - 2. stresses that the right to determine the EU's tasks must remain a matter for the Member States; - 3. opposes proposals for procedures enabling Treaty revisions to be made by the Community in its own right, and especially proposals to abolish the required ratification by the national parliaments;
+- 1. calls for Treaty law to be made clearer and more readily understandable; and in this respect advocates a constitutional process to consolidate all the Treaties into a single text comprising a core part and a separate part governing European Union policies.
+A simplified procedure could be applied to modifications to this latter part.
+This proposal also reflects the views of the European Parliament; - 2. stresses that the right to determine the European Union's tasks must remain a matter for the Member States; - 3. opposes proposals for procedures enabling Treaty revisions to be made by the Community in its own right, and especially proposals to abolish the required ratification by the national parliaments.